harshithl1777/cra-template-fullstack-pro/README.md

 ## About

-The CRA-Fullstack-Pro template was built by [Harshith Latchupatula] (https://github.com/harshithl1777).
+The CRA-Fullstack-Pro template was built by [Harshith Latchupatula](https://github.com/harshithl1777).